T'ai Chi Ch'uan with

 From 2018 to March of 2020, I taught T'ai Chi through Oakland Parks, Recreation & Youth Development.

-I resumed teaching in the spring of 2024.
+I resumed teaching in the spring of 2024, at Inclusive Massage, East Bay, in Oakland.

 Testimonials: